Black Loyalist: Philipsburg Proclamation

-With the arrival of 30,000 Hessian mercenary troops, the British did not have as much need of former slaves.
+With the arrival of 30,000 Hessian mercenary troops, the British did not have as much need for the formerly enslaved.
 Sir William Howe banned the formation of new Black regiments and disbanded his own.
-But freeing slaves of rebels still held value as economic warfare against the American so-called Patriots.
-In 1779, Sir Henry Clinton issued the Philipsburg Proclamation, expanding Dunmore's Proclamation and promising freedom to any escaped slave of a Patriot.
-However, Clinton often ordered the returned escaped slaves to Loyalist masters, though he requested the owner to refrain from punishment.
-In 1778 the Patriots promised freedom to escaped slaves of Loyalists.
-But as Boston King noted in his memoir, both Patriots and Loyalists who captured escaped slaves often sold them back into slavery.
+But freeing those enslaved by rebels still held value as economic warfare against the American so-called Patriots.
+In 1779, Sir Henry Clinton issued the Philipsburg Proclamation, expanding Dunmore's Proclamation and promising freedom to any person enslaved by a Patriot.
+However, Clinton often ordered the returned escaped enslaved people to Loyalist enslavers, though he requested the owner to refrain from punishment.
+In 1778, the Patriots promised freedom to those enslaved by Loyalists.
+But as Boston King noted in his memoir, both Patriots and Loyalists who captured escaped enslaved people often sold them back into slavery.

 Evacuation and resettlement

-When the British evacuated their troops from Charleston and New York after the war, they made good on their promises and took thousands of freed slaves with them.
+When the British evacuated their troops from Charleston and New York after the war, they made good on their promises and took thousands of freed people with them.
 They resettled the freedmen in colonies in the Caribbean, such as Jamaica, and in Nova Scotia and Upper Canada, as well as transporting some to London.
 The Canadian climate and other factors made Nova Scotia difficult.
-In addition, the Poor Blacks of London, many former slaves, had trouble getting work.
-British abolitionists ultimately founded Freetown in what became Sierra Leone on the coast of West Africa, as a place to resettle Black Loyalists from London and Canada, and Jamaican Maroons.
-Nearly 2,000 Black Loyalists left Nova Scotia to help found the new colony in Africa.
+In addition, the Poor Blacks of London, many freed people, had trouble getting work - including being barred from learning a trade.
+British abolitionists ultimately founded Freetown in what became Sierra Leone on the coast of West Africa as a place to resettle Black Loyalists from London and Canada and Jamaican Maroons.
+Nearly 2,000 Black Loyalists left Nova Scotia to help found the new African colony.
 Their descendants are the Sierra Leone Creole people.

 Black Loyalist military units

 Lord Dunmore's proclamation and others led to the formation of several Black regiments in the British army.
-The most notable were Dunmore's Ethiopian Regiment and Clinton's Black Company of Pioneers.
+The most notable were Dunmore's Royal Ethiopian Regiment and Clinton's Black Company of Pioneers.
 Other regiments included the Jersey Shore Volunteers, the Jamaica Rangers, the Mosquito Shore Volunteers, and the Black Dragoons of the South Carolina Royalists.
 It was also common for Black Loyalists to serve the military in non-combat positions, such as the Black Company of Pioneers.